Planning For Business Continuity & Service Affecting Issues

-While you may not get a contracted RPO/RTO SLA from a cloud provider, there may be the possibility of assuring one yourself through testing e.g. replicating a failover by directing/blocking network traffic, or disabling components.
+While you may not get a contracted RPO/RTO SLA from a cloud provider, there may be the possibility of self-assurance through testing e.g., replicating a failover by directing/blocking network traffic, or disabling components.

-This approach has its limits however, as some services are so abstracted that they provide no way for a cloud consumer to force any kind of failover.
-Azure Functions, even when deployed to a single AZ (without resilience) cannot be deployed to an alternate AZ – that configuration is entirely hidden from the consumer.
-It’s therefore possible (and likely when using PaaS and SaaS) to build a service from cloud components that offer neither an RPO/RTO SLA, nor the means to test the service to establish one manually.
+This approach has its limits, however.
+Some services are so abstracted that they provide no way for a cloud consumer to force any kind of failover.
+It’s therefore possible (and even likely when using PaaS and SaaS) to build a service from cloud components that offer neither an RPO/RTO SLA, nor the means to establish one manually through testing.

-Where does this leave industry standard metrics such as RTO?
-It’s fair to say that its relevance will fade as more services move towards the cloud, based on the services offered currently.
+Where does this leave an industry standard resilience metric such as RTO?
+It’s likely that its relevance will fade as more services move towards the cloud, based on the services offered currently.
 Though conversely perhaps cloud providers needing to both attract on-premise hold-outs, while differentiating themselves, may see an opportunity in providing RPO and RTO SLAs in the future.
-In the meantime, it’s vital for architects and stakeholders to take such constraints into account as early in the project lifecycle.
+In the meantime, it’s vital for architects and stakeholders to take such constraints into account as early in the project lifecycle as possible.

 Have a question?